Try Bay Alarm Medical Risk Free for 15-Days

 Unboxing my SOS Smartwatch

-I followed the simple directions provided to turn the watch on.
-It already had 83 percent battery life, but I went ahead and charged it up to 100 percent, which is recommended for your first use.
-Figuring out how to open the watchband and size it was a little tricky, though.
-The metal clasp may be difficult for those with arthritis or dexterity problems.
+I followed the simple directions provided to turn on the watch.
+It already had 83 percent battery life, but I charged it to 100 percent, which is recommended for the first use.

 Checking out my SOS Smartwatch's features